AlexHappyCode/node-coding-question/README.md

 AWS HOST: http://nodecodingchallengechukaikokwu-env.eba-3kcatndv.us-west-1.elasticbeanstalk.com/

+*note*: UI is incomplete, I am focused on the backend now to finish the requirements.

 *note: aws instance is not connected to a database or S3*

 ## Req 3 requires the following new features: